-- B. For pumps, compressors, and other rotating machinery and for all equipment where foundations are indicated, furnish and install concrete pads minimum 4 inches thick or as shown.
-All pads shall be extended six (6) inches beyond machine base in all directions with top edge hampered.
-Insert six (6) inch long, I/2" round steel dowel rods at 12" on center into floors to anchor pads.
-Shop drawings for all foundations and pads shall be submitted to the Architect for approval before same are constructed. - C. Construction of foundations, supports, pads, bases, and piers where mounted on the floor, shall be of the same materials and same quality of finish as the adjacent and surrounding flooring material. - D. All equipment, unless otherwise shown, shall be securely attached to the building structure in an approved manner.
-Attachments shall be of a strong and durable nature and any attachments that are, in the opinion of the Ar-chitect, not strong enough shall be replaced as directed.
+- B. For all makeup air units located on grade, furnish and install concrete pads minimum 4 inches thick or as shown.
+All pads shall be extended six (6) inches beyond machine base in all directions with top edge chamfered.
+Insert six (6) inch long, I/2" round steel dowel rods at 12" on center into existing pad to anchor new pads.
+Shop drawings for all foundations and pads shall be submitted to the Architect for approval before same are constructed.
+Provide concrete sealant on top of pad.
+Seismic curb shall sit on top of pad.
+Joint between pad and curb shall be caulked with a marine grade sealant. - C. Construction of foundations, supports, pads, bases, and piers where mounted on the floor, shall be of the same materials and same quality of finish as the adjacent and surrounding flooring material. - D. All equipment, unless otherwise shown, shall be securely attached to the building structure in an approved manner.
+Attachments shall be of a strong and durable nature and any attachments that are, in the opinion of the Architect, not strong enough shall be replaced as directed.